-How To Access The Brush Tool
+How To Use The Brush Tool In Photoshop

 To change the foreground color, double-click on the color block to open the Color Picker dialogue box.
 In the Color Picker, select the color you want to use by choosing it from the Color panel or providing the Hex code, RGB, CMYK, HSB, or LAB numbers.

-Now that you’ve selected the brush color, size, and type — I will show you the more complex settings later — you can start painting on your canvas.
 To paint using the Brush Tool, click and drag the brush on the canvas to draw what you wish.
 Every line you create is a brush stroke.

 To undo brush strokes, press Control + Z (Win) or Command + Z (Mac).
 If you want to keep the brush straight while drawing to make straight lines, hold the Shift key while you draw.